 Spring is just around the corner, and Vernal Equinox Day (Shunbun no hi) marks a special point in the move between seasons.
-In Japan, it’s a public holiday, and a time for traditions and an appreciation of the world at large.
+In Japan, it’s a public holiday, and a time for traditions and an appreciation of Japan at large.
 It’s difficult not to feel a love for the world when gorgeous cherry blossoms begin to bloom as the season tips into spring!

-What is Vernal Equinox Day for?
+What is the Vernal Equinox Day in Japan?

 The day is a celebration of the March Equinox, which marks the beginning of spring astrologically.
 What does this mean, then?
-Well, Vernal Equinox Day is the name given to the day where daytime and night time are the same length.
+Well, Vernal Equinox Day is the name given to the day where daytime and night-time are the same length.
 This comes about from the sun rising exactly in the east and setting exactly in the west.

 Before its current incarnation, the date was actually used for a Shinto event called Shunki koreisai.
 This was a religious day, but it was changed following Japan’s 1948 post-war constitution which separated church and state.
 Vernal Equinox Day is the non-religious holiday that came out of this change, and it specifically celebrates a love of nature and all living things.

 To immerse yourself in the Japan Vernal Equinox Day celebrations and experience Japanese nature at the beginning of the new season, is just one of the many reasons to visit Japan in spring.

 Although Vernal Equinox Day is now officially a secular holiday, many of the original Shinto traditions still play a big part in how the day is celebrated.
 In the past, the original Shinto holiday was used to venerate and honour past Emperors of Japan.
 In the present day, Vernal Equinox Day sees families travel to reunite and spend time with each other when they perhaps couldn’t at another time.